interlektyr/bspwm_zen/usrsharecachyos-fish-config/readme.txt

-#Put the following at the end of cachyos-config.fish
+#Put the following at the end of config.fish

 # Start X at login
 if status is-login